-All-Day Arborating Celebrating Treemendous Tree Party Sunday, February 9

-10:00 AM to 2:00 PM

-Through crafts, stories, games, taste experiences and more, we'll celebrate the birthday of those unsung heroes of God's world ...
+All-Day Arborating Celebrating Treemendous Tree Party Sunday, February 9 10:00 AM to 2:00 PM Through crafts, stories, games, taste experiences and more, we'll celebrate the birthday of those unsung heroes of God's world ...
 TREES!
 The day will be split into three sessions, beginning with programs for our youngest members to our older kids.
-Families with children in more than one age group are encouraged to attend, if possible, during the hours designated for their older children.

-- 10:00 am Families with children ages 3 to 5 (JK/SK) - 11:15 am Families with children in Grades 1 to 4 - 12:30 pm Families with kids in Grades 5 to 8

-Cost: \$5 (for materials).
-Pre-registration is required via https://bit.ly/treemendous- tree-party.

-GENEROUSLY SPONSORED BY THE FLATT FAMILY IN MEMORY OF AB FLATT $\mathbb{Z}^{\mathbb{Z}L}$

-Give & Get
+Families with children in more than one age group are encouraged to attend, if possible, during the hours designated for their older children. - 10:00 am Families with children ages 3 to 5 (JK/SK) - 11:15 am Families with children in Grades 1 to 4 - 12:30 pm Families with kids in Grades 5 to 8 Cost: \$5 (for materials).
+Pre-registration is required via https://bit.ly/treemendoustree-party.
+GENEROUSLY SPONSORED BY THE FLATT FAMILY IN MEMORY OF AB FLATT Z"L Give & Get

-Nadav Teen Volunteers

-(For teens in Grades 9 to 12) Continues Sundays, January 19, February 23, March 23, April 27, May 18 and June 15

-Join Hannah Wohl monthly as we gather to learn about different causes in our community, and participate in a hands-on activity.
+Naday Teen Volunteers (For teens in Grades 9 to 12) Continues Sundays, January 19, February 23, March 23, April 27, May 18 and June 15 7:00 to 9:00 PM Join Hannah Wohl monthly as we gather to learn about different causes in our community, and participate in a hands-on activity.
 We'll spend the first half hour discussing the organization, their impact, and the work they do, and the remaining time working on the project.
 This event is a series, and registering for it indicates a commitment to attend for the duration of the year (September 2024 to June 2025).
 At the end of the year, participants will receive 20 community service hours.
 For ore information about this program and the possibility of joining the group, email Hannah Wohl at hwohl@beth-tzedec.org.

-GENEROUSLY SPONSORED BY THE FLATT FAMILY IN MEMORY OF AB FLATT $^{\rm 27L}$
+GENEROUSLY SPONSORED BY THE FLATT FAMILY IN MEMORY OF AB FLATT Z"L

+For candle-lighting and Service times, refer to our website calendar.